-The federal workplace safety and health laws were designed to
+The federal workplace safety and health laws were designed

-Safety and Health Administration (OSHA) administrates
+The Occupational Safety and Health Administration (OSHA) administrates

 and enforces these laws.
 The laws set out uniform national standards

 There are rules for hazard assessments, employee safety and health,

 hazard communication, recordkeeping, OSHA inspections, employee rights,

 penalties, and most frequent OSHA violations.